XenonTheInertG/XLR8/README.md

 Similarly, Mi/Redmi phone users face Mi Account lock, and this tool can also remove Mi Account lock from your Xiaomi phone or tablet.
 Other features like unlock the bootloader, Boot into EDL Mode, and Samsung Download Mode makes this more useful and necessary.

-# fastboot tool for android:3
+# XLR8(Fastboot tool for android:3
 •Mediatek(All bit & also dimensity)
 •Snapdragon(Also supports SD 888)
 •Kirin(soon,i Couldn't break the huawei's frp system) •Exyno
 •Spreadtrum(UniSOC)
  -------------------------------------------
-# Swift-Boot Features
+# XLR8 Features
 •Remove Pattern,password,pin.
 •Remove Mi Account
 •Enter EDL Mode – Emergency Download Mode